Mixing and observation for Markov operator cocycles: Asymptotic periodicity

 This implies that for any $f\in D(A_i^{\omega}, m)$,

-Therefore we conclude $(P^{(k)}\mid_{\operatorname*{supp}g_i},\sigma^k)$ is exact by Remark \ref{B}. \end{proof}
+Therefore we conclude $(P^{(k)}\mid_{\operatorname*{supp}\varphi_i},\sigma^k)$ is exact by Remark \ref{B}. \end{proof}

-\begin{remark} As a consequence of Proposition \ref{XXX} and Proposition \ref{XXXX} together with the results in \cite{NN}, we have the following. \begin{enumerate} \item If $(P,\sigma)$ admits an invariant density bounded below and above and $(P^{(k)},\sigma^k)$ is exact for some $k\ge1$, then $(P,\sigma)$ is asymptotically periodic. \item Conversely, if $(P,\sigma)$ is asymptotically periodic, then $(P,\sigma)$ admits an invariant density and there exists $k\ge1$ such that $(P^{(k)}\mid_{\operatorname*{supp}g_i},\sigma^k)$ is exact for $i=1,\dots,r$. \end{enumerate} In particular, $(P,\sigma)$ is asymptotically periodic with period 1 if and only if $(P,\sigma)$ admits a unique invariant density and is exact.
+\begin{remark} As is well known (see \cite{LM} and references therein), quasi-constrictive single Markov operators were shown to be asymptotically periodic.
+In the forthcoming paper \cite{NN}, we will generalize their result for Markov operator cocycles.
+As a consequence of Proposition \ref{XXX} and Proposition \ref{XXXX} together with the results in \cite{NN}, we the following when $\Omega$ is compact. \begin{enumerate} \item If $(P,\sigma)$ admits an invariant density bounded below and above and $(P^{(k)},\sigma^k)$ is exact for some $k\ge1$, then $(P,\sigma)$ is asymptotically periodic. \item Conversely, if $(P,\sigma)$ is asymptotically periodic, then $(P,\sigma)$ admits an invariant density and there exists $k\ge1$ such that $(P^{(k)}\mid_{\operatorname*{supp}\varphi_i},\sigma^k)$ is exact for $i=1,\dots,r$. \end{enumerate} In particular, $(P,\sigma)$ is asymptotically periodic with period 1 if and only if $(P,\sigma)$ admits a unique invariant density and is exact. \end{remark}